Danish language: Number

 There are three different types of regular plurals: Class 1 forms the plural with the suffix -er (indefinite) and -erne (definite), Class 2 with the suffix -e (indefinite) and -ene (definite), and Class 3 takes no suffix for the plural indefinite form and -ene for the plural definite.

 Most irregular nouns have an ablaut plural (i.e. with a change in the stem vowel), or combine ablaut stem-change with the suffix, and some have unique plural forms.
-Unique forms may be inherited (e.g. the plural of øje "eye", which is the old dual form øjne), or for loan words they may be borrowed from the donor language (e.g. the word konto "account" which is borrowed from Italian and uses the Italian masculine plural form konti "accounts").
+Unique forms may be inherited, e.g. the plural of øje 'eye', which is the old dual form øjne 'eyes', or for loan words they may be borrowed from the donor language, e.g. the word konto 'account' which is borrowed from Italian and uses the Italian masculine plural form konti 'accounts'.

 Possession

-Possessive phrases are formed with the enclitic -s, for example min fars hus "my father's house" where the noun far carries the possessive enclitic.
-This is however not an example of genitive case marking, because in the case of longer noun phrases the -s attaches to the last word in the phrase, which need not be the head-noun or even a noun at all.
-For example, the phrases kongen af Danmarks bolsjefabrik "the king of Denmark's candy factory", where the factory is owned by the king of Denmark, or det er pigen Uffe bor sammen meds datter "that is the daughter of the girl that Uffe lives with", where the enclitic attaches to a stranded preposition.
+Possessive phrases are formed with the enclitic -s, for example min fars hus 'my father's house' where the possessive clitic is placed at the end of the noun far 'father'.
+This is however not an example of genitive case marking, because in the case of longer noun phrases the -s attaches to the last word in the phrase, which need not be the head-noun or even a noun at all:

 Nominal compounds

 Like all Germanic languages, Danish forms compound nouns.
-These are represented in Danish orthography as one word, as in kvindehåndboldlandsholdet, "the female national handball team".
-In some cases, nouns are joined with s as a linking element, originally possessive in function, like landsmand (from land, "country", and mand, "man", meaning "compatriot"), but landmand (from same roots, meaning "farmer").
-Some words are joined with the linking element e instead, like gæstebog (from gæst and bog, meaning "guest book").
-There are also irregular linking elements.
+These are represented in Danish orthography as one word, as in kvindehåndboldlandsholdet 'the women's national handball team'.
+In some cases, nouns are joined with -s- as a linking element, like landsmand 'compatriot' formed from land 'country', and mand 'man', while others are unmarked, e.g. landmand 'farmer' from the same roots.
+Some words are joined with -e- instead, like gæstebog 'guest book' from gæst 'guest' and bog 'book'.
+The rules for linking elements are complex and there are also irregular linking elements.